 Capital One® VentureOne® Rewards Credit Card: Best for hotel stays

 The Capital One VentureOne Rewards card is the little brother to the Capital One Venture card.
 It’s a great option for anyone looking for decent returns without paying an annual fee.
 Though the standard rewards rate isn’t the most competitive, you can earn 10x miles on bookings and purchases made through Hotels.com/Venture.
-If you hate the idea of paying an annual fee, and you often spend on hotel stays, this card is a good choice.
+To boot, Capital One is partnering with airlines all over the globe to offer miles transfer privileges for cardholders to maximize their miles.
+If you hate the idea of paying an annual fee, and you are a frequent flyer, this card is a good choice.

 - 20,000-mile bonus ($200 in travel) after you spend $1,000 in the first three months.